Next Day Delivery on 1000s of products

 Polishing & Buffer Tools

-Polishers and buffers are used with a polishing pad and are designed to smooth out paint, metal, and plastic surfaces when finishing or as part of repair work.
+Polishers and buffers are powered hand tools that have a polishing pad attached to them that rotates to smooth out paint, metal, wood and plastic surfaces when finishing or as part of repair work.

 Frequently Asked Questions about Polishing & Buffer Tools